brendencallahan/Mocks/README.md

 ### Stored login info using SQLite

 Using Flask and SQLite3 I stored the salted hash instead of the user's password.
-I also stored the user's name for obvious reasons. :)
+I also stored the username for obvious reasons. :)

 ![Screenshot 2022-08-02 104037](https://user-images.githubusercontent.com/47364240/182441788-b8e3b82c-155c-4367-a174-2d87b1a71bf5.png)